openharmony/docs/en/application-dev/windowmanager/application-window-fa.md

 2. Implement the immersive effect.
 You can use either of the following methods:

-   - Method 1: Call **setWindowSystemBarEnable** to hide the navigation bar and status bar.
+   - Method 1: Call **setWindowSystemBarEnable** to hide the status bar and navigation bar.
    - Method 2: Call **setWindowLayoutFullScreen** to enable the full-screen mode for the main window layout.
-Call **setSystemProperties** to set the opacity, background color, text color, and highlighted icon of the navigation bar and status bar to ensure that their display effect is consistent with that of the main window.
+Call **setWindowSystemBarProperties** to set the opacity, background color, text color, and highlighted icon of the status bar and navigation bar to ensure that their display effect is consistent with that of the main window.

    ```js